roehampton/module-content/msc-software-development-2/assessment/README.md

 Submission requirements for this Sprint:

-- An overview of your application idea your team want to design and develop.
+ - An one sentance overview of your application idea your team want to design and develop.
-- The purpose of the application.
-- The intended users of the application identified and explored via at least 2 'personas'.
+ - A problem statement that expresses the purpose of the application
  - The technical foundations for teamwork established ie:
-  - [ ] GitHub project for coursework created.
+    - GitHub project for coursework created.
-  - [ ] Task board created.
+    - Task board created.
-  - [ ] Code of Conduct defined.
+    - Code of Conduct defined.
 Links to your github repo and taskboard should be in your documentation submitted.
+    -
+You may also supply one or two 'personas'.

 ### Sprint 2